avitorio/outstatic/apps/web/outstatic/content/docs/getting-started.md

 - **GitHub Apps:** setup is generally more complex, providing a refined level of access and control.

-For those opting for GitHub Applications, please refer to the relevant [Github Apps Authentication](http://localhost:3000/docs/github-apps-authentication) documentation.
+For those opting for GitHub Apps, please refer to the relevant [GitHub Apps Authentication](http://localhost:3000/docs/github-apps-authentication) documentation.

 #### Setting up a GitHub OAuth Application: